February 14

 Related Questions

-How quickly was the telephone commercialized?
+How quickly was the patent approved?

 America 250 Atlas: Bell Files Telephone Patent Application is part of U.S. presidential, constitutional, or national civic history.